 hash

-function performs equally well on
+function performs equally well on all

-all possible data, the user may find that the built-in
+possible data, the user may find that the built-in

 hash

-function does poorly on a
+function does poorly on a particular data

-particular data set.
-User specified
+set.
+User specified hash

-functions must take two arguments
+functions must take two

-be used as the hash
+quantity to be used as the hash

 value.